needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines.md

 }
 ```

-Lets assume you have your own container:
+Let's assume you have your own container:

 ```c#
 struct MyContainer